Sales Automation is a bit of an oxymoron. When you really boil it down, there’s a critical human element to sales that defies automation.

 That night (you’re not sending all your emails during business hours are you?), the next batch of of your drip campaign automatically goes out.
 Because you did your homework, it mentions a recent milestone reached by each target company and suggests maybe that’s the reason the prospects still in your campaign haven’t had a chance to respond.
 The prospect you just ran into and scheduled a demo with gets one.
 She responds immediately: “I thought we already booked this?
 What gives?”

-You apologize, but the damage has been done.
-You look disorganized and unprofessional -- definitely not the image you want to present.
+You apologize, but the damage has been done your sales automation has backfired because you took the human element out of it.
+You look disorganized and unprofessional — definitely not the image you want to present.

 Some might say, mistakes like the one described above are a small price to pay for the convenience and increased productivity that these automated selling tools allow.
 But that’s a short-sighted, deal-jeopardizing view.